yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 With the ability to [increase performance 100-fold], it's another very cool way to come accross as a machine learning wizard.
 (That's a cool title, maybe I should change my LinkedIn title to "machine learning wizard").
 Rest of the article is not as essential so you may stop reading now if you want.
 Although it is still interesting and on the same topic.

+Soon: links to applications of pseudo-inverse.
+Also add a "standalone" example (e.g. 3D hand landmark?)

 -->

 [matrix-notation]: {% link _posts/2025-07-21-matrix-notation.md %}